Quasiparticle density of states and triplet correlations in superconductor/ferromagnetic-insulator structures across a sharp domain wall: Triplet pair correlations in FI/S structures and their detection

 where $\epsilon_b=D/(2\gamma t)$ is an energy scale related to the interface transparency, and $\gamma$ is a parameter describing the interface resistance.
 The solid line in Fig.~\ref{DOS_F_plot}(b) shows the DoS of the F layer at the tunneling barrier computed for all energies.
 One sees a local maximum at $\epsilon=0, $ and also maxima at $|\epsilon|=\Delta \pm h$ related to the triplet peaks shown in Fig.~\ref{f_plot}.
 In this way, the existence of triplets generated in the spin-split superconductor can be demonstrated by performing tunneling spectroscopy, with the normal electrode probe, see Fig~\ref{DOS_F_plot}(a).

 Finally, we consider a F layer consisting of two domains that are collinear to the adjacent FI domains [see Fig.~\ref{DOS_F_plot_2}].
 This situation may correspond to the case that the magnetic coupling of the F and FI leads to local collinear magnetizations.
 According to our previous analysis, triplet correlations of both kinds are present in the S near the domain wall.
 In other words, long-range triplet correlations will be present in certain positions of the F/I interface and affect the local DoS.
 In Fig.~\ref{DOS_F_plot_2} we show the correction to the DoS at different points of the F/I interface.
 The zero-energy peak appears at regions close to the domain wall.
 The peak vanishes when moving away from the domain wall.
 Such measurements could be done with the help of the STM technique and may reveal the magnetic texture of the system.
+Another possible setup to isolate the odd-frequency correlations at zero energy are S/N bilayers with a spin-active interface~\cite{Linder-2009,Linder-2010}.